Boy’s Testosterone Levels

 Once a boy hits puberty his penis size grows due to increased testosterone.
 This is mostly governed by the testosterone metabolite DHT (dihydrotestosterone) which causes the majority of androgenic features in males (body hair, lowered voice, acne, etc…)

 After puberty, penis size is no longer influenced by DHT, so there is a critical window for growth to take place (11-17 years old).
 Otherwise you’d see adult men trying to increase their penis size this way, which unfortunately doesn’t work.

 Most doctors won’t treat micro penis with testosterone/DHT until the later ages of puberty (13.5-17 years old).

-Male Child to Adult - Serum Total Testosterone
+Male Child, Teenager to Adult – Serum Total Testosterone

 Premature (26-28 weeks): 59-125 ng/dl

 1-7 months: Levels decrease rapidly the first week to 20-50 ng/dl, and then increase to 60-400 ng/dl between 20-60 days.
 Boy’s testosterone levels then decline to prepubertal range levels of 3-10 ng/dl by seven months.